fanoja/mrsa-survival-analysis/README.md

 # MRSA Bayesian Survival Analysis

-Analysis code for the manuscript *Impact of Antibiotic Resistance on MRSA Cleareance Using Bayesian Survival Analysis.*
+Analysis code for the manuscript *Bayesian modeling of the impact of antibiotic resistance on the efficiency of MRSA decolonization*

 ## Requirements